 The Data Protection Act 2018 does not prevent Academy staff from sharing information with relevant agencies, where that information may help to protect a child.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children in a timely fashion.
 Further details to support staff with information sharing can be found in Data protection: toolkit for schools